Skip to main content

 In 1957, architects Walter Zick and Harris Sharp teamed with YESCO sign designers Hermon Boernge and Kermit Wayne to create a groundbreaking sign for the new downtown Mint Hotel.
 They seamlessly fused a horizontal “eyebrow” with a soaring 85-foot blade sign.

 In 1959, YESCO produced “The Mint: Birth of a Giant,” a two-part documentary that followed the development of the display from initial design to final installation.
 The sign was replaced when the Mint was purchased by Binion’s Horseshoe in 1988, although it is still possible to glimpse a small section of it today.
-To find out more, look for future postings on this blog!

 The Dunes was home to several signs that met tragic ends.